How to Buy a Lab-Grown Diamond Engagement Ring Online (2026 Buyer’s Guide)

 The best for the environment

 Brilliant Earth is the best choice if environmental and ethical impact is important to you.
 They offer sustainably graded lab-grown diamonds, offset carbon emissions, and use recycled materials and packaging.
 And at very competitive prices!
-Learn more in the detailed review of Brilliant Earth.
+Learn more in our detailed review of Brilliant Earth.

 • Sustainably graded diamonds and climate-neutral